You might even become tempted to raise your flock once warmer weather hits. But how much care do chickens need?

-No matter what type of litter you use, you should deep clean the coop twice a year.
+You should deep clean the coop twice yearly, no matter what litter you use.
 Scrubbing from top to bottom will keep the smell down and prolong your coop’s life.
 Then finish by placing new bedding in the bottom.

-With the season’s change, you might find that you need to care for your hens a little differently.
+With the seasons changing, you might need to care for your hens differently.
 If you don’t adjust to the seasons, you risk losing chickens.
-Here are some things to keep an eye on and change for each season.
+Here are some things to watch and change for each season.

 What If You Start With Chicks?

-Chicks require a lot of the same daily and weekly care that your adult chickens need.
-Daily feedings, health checks, and spot cleaning are a given.
-The only difference is that you will have to make sure that your chicks are warm and healthy several times a day.
+The only difference is that you must ensure your chicks are warm and healthy several times a day.
 By six weeks old, your chicks will be out to the coop.

 Does It Matter If You Raise For Eggs Or Broilers?

 How much care do chickens need?
 About an hour daily is all you need when caring for chickens.
-As long as you have the money to support them, anyone has the time to have a small flock.
+If you have the money to support them, anyone has the time to have a small flock.